DavidCEllis/SplitNotesCS/Readme.md

 ## Why?
 Splitnotes/SpeedGuidesLive/Splitnotes2 already exists ##

 * [SplitNotes](https://github.com/joeloskarsson/SplitNotes) is the original version of splitnotes.
-* [SplitNotes-2](https://github.com/DavidCEllis/SplitNotes-2) Was a version I remade in python using PyQt
+* [SplitNotes-2](https://github.com/DavidCEllis/SplitNotes-2) was a version I remade in python using PyQt
 * [SpeedGuidesLive](https://www.nightgamedev.com/sgl) is a closed source livesplit component and making notes appears to require editing inside Livesplit rather than a standard text editor (I have not tried it).

 The original version didn't allow for some more fancy formatting that I wanted in my notes.